Scandinavian Monetary Union: Overview

 All three countries still use the same currencies as during the monetary union, but they lost their peg, one to one, in 1914.
 The Icelandic króna is a derivative of the Danish krone, established after Iceland was elevated to a separate kingdom in union with Denmark in 1918.
 Iceland cut its ties to Denmark in 1944 and became a republic.
 The Icelandic króna soon became volatile, causing a high inflation and in 1980 a currency reform was introduced, in which 1 new Icelandic króna was set to 100 original ones.

 The Scandinavian Monetary Union was inspired by the Latin Monetary Union, established in 1865.
 As Scandinavia became industrialized, a call for a firm monetary system had risen in the 1860s.
 The idea of using a foreign currency was discussed, but as the old dividing of the British Pound was similar to what Scandinavia wished to get rid of, the French defeat in the Franco-Prussian War made the French Franc less attractive and as the German Mark was out of the question in Denmark after the 1864 Second Schleswig War, the idea of a Scandinavian Monetary system based on the Gold standard was imposed 1873 to 1875.
 The union was dissolved gradually from the outbreak of World War One until 1924, when the union formally was dissolved.
 Nevertheless, the 1:1:1 banknote rate continued at least until the economical crisis in the early 1930s.

 Whether the Scandinavian Monetary Union was a success has been a subject of discussion.
 Some experts observe it functioned best between 1901 and 1905, at which point it was a complete system of coin, banknotes and common drawing rights available to the central banks.
-Although it was effective in its own limited monetary terms, the Union, however, was only of minor importance in the total foreign relations of the member countries.
+Although it was effective in its own limited monetary terms, the Union was only of minor importance in the total foreign relations of the member countries.
 Moreover, the trade between the member countries composed only a small part of their total trade, a share that was in decline during the lifetime of the Union.
-The monetary union was never accompanied by a tariff union as well.
-This stresses its partial nature - it never formed a vital part of these countries' international economic relations.
+The monetary union was never accompanied by a tariff union, a fact that stresses its partial nature: it never formed a vital part of these countries' international economic relations.
 Other experts take a more positive view, arguing that no other politically independent countries went equally far in their monetary integration.
 From an international perspective, it was the most successful of all monetary unions during the time of the classic gold standard.